salonistuti/salonistuti/README.md

 ###

-<h4 align="left">I am a third-year undergraduate student pursuing a B.Tech in Computer Science at Indira Gandhi Delhi Technical University for Women.
+<h4 align="left">I am a final-year undergraduate student pursuing a B.Tech in Computer Science at Indira Gandhi Delhi Technical University for Women.
 I thrive in collaborative environments, where I have honed my teamwork and leadership skills through active participation in hackathons, ideathons, and various communities.
 With a strong analytical approach and a relentless passion for innovation, I specialize in frontend development, cloud computing, and database management.</h4>

 ###